fe-data/fe-docs/docs/advanced/api.rst

    You need to include the ``X-FE-API-KEY`` and its value in a HTTP header for all ``admin`` endpoints.
 The value can be found in the `plugin settings <../getting-started/settings.html#rest-api-settings>`_.
    These endpoint also needs an application password.

+:ordering:

+   If you want to use this API, you first need to enable the Ordering API in het `Miscellaneous settings <../getting-started/settings.html#miscellaneous-settings>`_.
+   And don't forget to add the shortcodes to generate the order from or status information.

+   You can use the API if the frontend of your website is completely separated from the WordPress backend and your frontend runs, for example, as a static website on Cloudflare Pages, Netlify, etc.
+   In this way the WordPress backend has been completely transformed into a 100% REST API server for all client traffic.

 .. tip::